SolidSpace/modern-events/README.md

 ## Modern Events Webpart
-A SharePoint Webpart integration of FullCalendar.
+The Legendary FullCalendar integrated into a SPFX Webpart.

 This SPFX Solution can be used as an modern presentation of the classic SharePointClassic Calendar List.
+Watch the Screenshots in the Wiki section.

 **Please note**